 Basement Floor Tiles with a Vapor Barrier

-Floor tiles with vapor barriers usually have molded plastic bases that tilts the tiles a little over the concrete slab, creating a breathable space in between.
+Floor tiles with vapor barriers usually have molded plastic bases that tilt the tiles a little over the concrete slab, creating a breathable space in between.
 With this type of basement flooring, you can be assured that mold and bacteria will have a hard time growing in your basement.

 They’re also modular and interlocking, making them easy to install and disassemble.
 Also, because they are raised, they work well for slightly uneven floors.
 You can cut and trim the tile to fit into areas of your basement where a complete tile won’t fit.
 A jigsaw with a fine-tooth blade should do the trick.
-It’s an excellent, pocket-friendly option for the health conscious homeowner.
+It’s an excellent, pocket-friendly option for the health-conscious homeowner.

 This basement flooring option represents any floor that is neither nailed nor glued to the subfloor.
 They’re usually placed on the surface allowing you to install a moisture barrier between the basement slab and the floating floor.

 Floating floors come in many varieties, but not all of them are suitable for flooring your basement.
 Some interesting options include:

 - Engineered hardwood flooring

 When installing floating floors in your basement, go for those that are waterproof or highly water-resistant.
 As for the cork, vinyl, and engineered hardwood flooring, endeavor to seal them correctly after installation.

 Cork flooring is made up of soft materials and can retain moisture.
 After installing one, ensure that you toughen up your floor and protect it by sealing it.
 For engineered hardwoods, laminate, and luxury vinyl flooring, a good polyurethane seal will provide maximum protection.